buraksekili/buraksekili.github.io/content/articles/rust-serde.md

 As JSON is one of the most popular data formats, you can set this up with just a few lines of code.
 I am not going to give details about how to achieve this as
 [serde documentation](https://serde.rs/) has handful examples regarding this.

-After checking similar projects, I realized that most of the engines do not use these widely adopted data formats in place to interact with underlying storage engine.
+After checking similar projects, I realized that most of the engines do not use these widely adopted data formats in place with their storage engine.
 Of course, the reasons of this may vary but the fundamental concerns are more or less the same: performance and simplicity.
 In my case, users only `get`, `set` or `rm` the key.
 So, using JSON is a bit overkill here.
-I totally agree that it is quite straightforward to implement and get start with but what happens if I want to introduce a simple - and to be honest useless and dumbest - data format to interact with my key-value storage engine?
+I totally agree that it is quite straightforward to implement and get start with JSON but what happens if I want to introduce a simple - and to be honest useless and dumbest - data format to interact with my key-value storage engine?
 Considering that my learning purpose of Rust, the idea looks okay to me.

-Then, i started to focus on how to work with custom data format with _serde_?
+Then, I started to focus on how to work with custom data format with _serde_?
 So that I can serialize Rust data types to my data format and deserialize some byte sequence such as strings back to Rust types?

 ## Concepts